Kirili4ik/ruDialoGpt3-finetune-colab/README.md

 # ruDialoGpt3 colab for finetuning on telegram chat
-This is a ready-for-use-colab tutorial for finetuning ruDialoGpt3 model on your telegram chat using HuggingFace and PyTorch.
+This is a ready-to-use-colab tutorial for finetuning ruDialoGpt3 model on your telegram chat using HuggingFace and PyTorch.

 - 🤗 [Model page](https://huggingface.co/Kirili4ik/ruDialoGpt3-medium-finetuned-telegram)